 Social entrepreneur.
 Constant questioner.
 Community builder.
 Sacramento evangelist.
 Committed taco connoisseur.
 Diehard Arsenal and Kings fan.
 Hide-and-seek dominator.

-Daniel Kaufman is co-founder & Principal of Third Plateau Social Impact Strategies.
+Daniel Kaufman (he/him) is co-founder of Third Plateau Social Impact Strategies.
 He has worked with a diverse array of clients, including large, national foundations, emerging social enterprises, pioneering nonprofit collaboratives, and impact-driven corporations.
 Daniel leads Third Plateau’s innovation initiative, an effort to think critically about and better serve the social sector in a rapidly changing landscape.
 Through this work, Daniel has developed an interest and commitment to design thinking and network building.
 He is a firm believer that people are the key to social change.
 Across all of his engagements, Daniel prioritizes listening to stories, building enduring relationships, and cultivating partnerships.

 In 2006, Daniel co-founded the Giving Circles Fund (formerly the One Percent Foundation, an organization building a broad-based movement of next generation philanthropists (ages 18-39) by making giving accessible, engaging, and meaningful.
 GCF operates the largest online giving circle in the country and has been featured in national publications including the Wall Street Journal, Fast Company, and the Huffington Post.